Dana DeArmond: Early life and career

 DeArmond grew up in Orlando, Florida.
 DeArmond had gained popularity before her porn career, as an internet personality with over 300,000 friends on Myspace.
 After meeting porn director Eon McKai on MySpace, she did her first scene for the film Neu Wave Hookers.
-DeArmond has hosted a show titled Dirty/Nerdy on Vivid Radio for Sirius XM.
+DeArmond has hosted a show titled Dirty/Nerdy on Vivid Radio for SiriusXM.

 DeArmond has directed two documentary porn movies in which she helps young people whom she meets on the web break into the business, called Dana DeArmond Does the Internet and Dana DeArmond's Role Modeling.
 She has also guest lectured on the adult industry for classes at University of California, Irvine and University of California, Santa Barbara.

 Appearances

 DeArmond was one of the models featured in Michael Grecco's photo book, Naked Ambition: An R Rated Look at an X Rated Industry and Dave Naz's book L.A.
 Bondage.
 After DeArmond's house and belongings were destroyed in a fire in January 2007, the adult industry participated in several fundraising activities to help replace what she lost.
 DeArmond co-hosted the 2010 Urban X Awards with porn actress Misty Stone.

-In November 2007, DeArmond and her then-boyfriend, male performer Daniel, attended UC-Irvine as guest lecturers for its Sociology of Sexuality class.
+In November 2007, DeArmond and her then-boyfriend, male performer Daniel, attended UC Irvine as guest lecturers for its Sociology of Sexuality class.
 She got the job through fellow performer Belladonna who lectured there previously.
 Following a lecture from Kassia Wosick-Correa, DeArmond spoke about her involvement in the adult film industry and the dynamics of her relationships.
 She also screened video clips and answered questions from the class.

 In January 2014, DeArmond, Asa Akira, Chanel Preston, and Jessie Andrews were featured in a Cosmopolitan article titled "4 Porn Stars on How They Stay Fit".
 The article was inspired by actress Gabrielle Union's comment made on Conan O'Brien's talk show about striving to follow the fitness routines of the porn stars she saw at her gym.

 In 2021, she was cast in the drama film Pleasure.